NAEP-AS-Challenge/math-prediction/book.md

     accommodations, English learner status, Individualized Education
     Plan.
 The formula to calculate SMD is provided in Appendix A.

-These threshold levels may be changed based on submitted results at the discretion of NCES.
+*NOTE: These threshold levels may be changed at the discretion of NCES in response to submitted items received*.
 Items meeting these submissions will be counted and the response with the most items meeting these requirements will be deemed the winner.

 **Secondary Criteria: Average Scoring Accuracy at Item-Level.** In the case that there is a tie, average scoring accuracy by item will be used